TheRealOgPlayer/baseNumberSystem/README.md

+# Version 0.2
+Everthing Under This Point Is Only For Verison 0.2

+# Changes
+Removed some bugs that would cause the program to crash.
+Made the interface more user-friendly
+Added a second program that allows you to convert any base decimal.
+Program one is called the Decoder(This is the original program) Program Two is called the Encoder(This is the new program) Removed Restrictions, although not really.
+There are still restrictions but it will always attempt to solve the problem you gave it but if it ends up failing then it will give you an error.
+Added Debug Mode

+# Debug Mode
+What is it?
+In both the encoder and the decoder on app startup you will be asked if you want to enable debug mode.
+It is disabled by defult
+To enable it just type 'Y' inside the console on startup when prompted to.
+Enabling it will give you more information on why the program is not working.
+The debug info is given to you on the crash prompt.

+# About
+These programs allow you convert any number to and from decimal (Base 10) we use base 10 in our everyday life and this is a tool you can use to encode messages and decode messages.
+I hope you enjoy it is all.

+# Checksum
+In order to check the Checksum open Powershell and CD into the file path and run the `Get-FileHash [FILE NAME]` command.

+Check The Checksum to make sure you got the right file please.

+Encoder - Checksum: ``
+Decoder - Checksum: ``

+# Version 0.1
+Everthing Under This Point Is Only For Verison 0.1

 # baseNumberSystem
 Use Any Base Number System You Want Be That Base 10 Or Base 16 This script was made by therealogplayer on Discord